Princess-of-Sleeping/psp2rela/README.md

 You can specify the flag with `-flag=`.

-- `v`:Show more logs depending on the number. `1:error/2:warn/3:info/4:debug/5:trace`
+- `v`: Show more logs depending on the number. `1:error/2:warn/3:info/4:debug/5:trace`

-- `f`:Save the log to a file.
+- `f`: Save the log to a file.
 The log file path can be specified with `-log_dst=`

-- `s`:Parses the rel config of the module specified by src and outputs it to the log.
+- `s`: Parses the rel config of the module specified by src and outputs it to the log.
 Also with this option, `-dst=` is ignored and only log output is available.

+- `-text_addr`: text address for relocation. example: `-text_addr=0x81010000`.

+- `-data_addr`: data address for relocation. example: `-text_addr=0x81080000`.

+- `-static_mode`: Convert to static elf after relocation.

 Example : `./psp2rela -src=./input_module.self -dst=./output_module.self -flag=vvvf -log_dst=./log.txt`